 The easiest way to get started with APM Server is by using our hosted Elasticsearch Service on Elastic Cloud.
 The Elasticsearch Service is available on AWS, GCP, and Azure, and automatically configures APM Server to work with Elasticsearch and Kibana.

 Hosted Elasticsearch Serviceedit

 Skip managing your own Elasticsearch, Kibana, and APM Server by using our hosted Elasticsearch Service on Elastic Cloud.

-Try out the Elasticsearch Service for free, then see Add APM user settings for information on how to configure Elastic APM.
+Try out the Elasticsearch Service for free,

 Install and manage the stack yourselfedit

 If you’d rather install the stack yourself, first see the Elastic Support Matrix for information about supported operating systems and product compatibility.

 - Elasticsearch for storing and indexing data.

 - Kibana for visualizing with the APM UI.